omnivector-solutions/osd-documentation/operations/singularity.rst

 ===========

-The ``slurmd`` charm contains support for Singularity installation.
+The ``slurmd`` charm support installing Singularity using a Juju action.

-Using the ``slurmd`` charm actions we can install Singularity.
-This action will install singularity using the official .deb (Ubuntu) or .rpm (CentOS) packages retrieved from `GitHub Releases <https://github.com/sylabs/singularity/releases>`_.
+This action will install Singularity using the supplied packages (.deb for Ubuntu or .rpm for CentOS) as Juju Resources.
+We recommend downloading them  from `GitHub Releases <https://github.com/sylabs/singularity/releases>`_.

 For example, you can download the appropriate file to your operating system: